martindelima/mmmartin/about/index.md

 ---

 ## Colophon
-This site is typeset in [Lyon Text](https://commercialtype.com/catalog/lyon_text), at the Regular No 2 weight, licensed via [Commercial Type](https://commercialtype.com/).
+This site is typeset in [Lyon Text](https://commercialtype.com/catalog/lyon_text) Regular No 2, licensed via [Commercial Type](https://commercialtype.com/).
 Headings are in whatever sans-serif your device comes with.

 </div>